-According to Mbeshi, proper forest management was one of the outcome recommendations made by Sustainable Management of Miombo Woodlands Project conducted by the government between 2012 and 2017 through funding from the United Nations Development Programme (UNDP) and Global Environment Facility (GEF).
+According to Mbeshi, proper forest management was one of the outcomes recommendations made by Sustainable Management of Miombo Woodlands Project conducted by the government between 2012 and 2017 through funding from united Nations Development Programme (UNDP) and Global Environment Facility (GEF).

-The project was the basis for employing various measures including patrols that were conducted in collaboration with representatives from the District Council, the police and the KIu forest management committee.
+The project was the basis for employing various measures including patrols which were conducted in collaboration with representatives from the District Council, the police and the KIu forest management committee.

 “Conducting patrols requires financial and human resources; it is possible that this area has not been given priority, but we are currently planning to make major improvement,” says Magesa.
 “Under the circumstances, deforestation has been on the increase,” added Mbeshi.